pizzaeueu/ZIO-LLM-Proxy/README.md

 - PII detection supports EN language only
 - If sensitive data is found, it will not be provided to users for direct verification. \
   Users will only know that the data is sensitive, and they can either grant LLM access or deny it
+- If the data retrieved from the MCP servers is out of the context window, the app will return an error to the user and stop the dialog

 **Full Sequence Diagram for success path**
 ```mermaid